Study in Germany

 Heidelberg University

-• Popular Courses: Computational Biology, Applied Data Science, Software Systems Engineering, AI in Medicine, Robotics.
+Popular Courses: Computational Biology, Applied Data Science, AI in Medicine, Software Systems Engineering, Robotics, and Biotechnology.

 04.